ViViDboarder/docker-rpi-homebridge/README.md

 # docker-rpi-homebridge
 Docker image for running [Homebridge](https://github.com/nfarina/homebridge) on a Raspberry Pi

+# NO LONGER MAINTAINED
+This is no longer maintained.
+You probably want to check out [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge)

 ## Homebridge
 Here is what the author has to say about Homebridge: